jitenlm10/spark_e-commerce_data_pipeline/README.md

 ## Step-by-Step Execution Guide

 ### Phase 1: Bootstrapping the Cluster
-Open your terminal in the root directory of this project and execute the following command to provision the Spark Master and Worker nodes:
+Open your terminal in the root directory of this project and execute the following command to provision the Spark Master and Worker nodes, alongside the Jupyter environment:

 ```bash
 docker-compose up -d
 ```
-*Note: You can verify the cluster is active by running `docker ps` to ensure `spark-master`, `spark-worker-1`, and `spark-worker-2` are running.*
+*Note: You can verify the cluster is active by running `docker ps` to ensure `spark-master`, `spark-worker-1`, `spark-worker-2`, and `jupyter` are running.*

 ### Phase 2: Massive Data Generation (One-Time Setup)
 To evaluate the pipeline at a distributed scale, you must first generate the 40-million-row (4 GB) dataset. **This command only needs to be run once.** It uses distributed array explosion to scale the baseline CSVs into massive datasets optimized for stress-testing the network.